 Ambergris Caye is the most famous island destination in Belize so we had to check it out.
+Use our Island Travel Guide to plan your own trip to Ambergris Caye including culture water sports, and one of the chicest boutique hotels in Belize.

 Getting to Ambergris Caye